tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-10-12-myCrazyWeekWithELK.md

 ### Steps to install the Syslog-NG tool

-1. Run the following command,
+1. Run the following command to ,

-apt-get install syslog-ng
+`apt-get install syslog-ng`
 After running the above command, you should be able to see the syslog service in `/etc` folder, as every service we install manually *(using apt-get)* is stored in the `/etc` folder
 `ls /etc/syslog-ng`